Partnering with the Campus Community

 The support of corporations, foundations and the local, state and federal government enables the University to strengthen its already academically rigorous and innovative curriculum, to provide scholarship assistance to deserving students, to undertake needed construction projects, to purchase state-of-the-art equipment and technology and to launch new programs meant to enrich the experience of all members of the Drew community.
 Contact us to learn more.

-Faculty and administrators interested in pursuing grant opportunities, please contact Linda DeTitta for more information about the process and how we can support you.
-All proposals require an approved Grant Proposal Processing Form, which we will review with you and assist in completing.
+Faculty and administrators interested in pursuing grant opportunities, contact us for more information about the process and how we can support you.

 In addition, you may wish to consult the following resources: